Support specialist jobs in College Station, TX - 79 jobs

 Support specialist job in Huntsville, TX

 Performs highly advanced consultative services and technical assistance work.
-Work involves planning, developing, and implementing an agency program; providing consultative services and technical assistance to program staff, governmental agencies, community organizations, and the public; and providing guidance to others.
-Works under minimal supervision with considerable latitude for the use of initiative and independent judgment.
+Work involves planning, developing, coordinating, and implementing an agency program; providing consultative services and technical assistance to program staff, governmental agencies, community organizations, and the public; and providing guidance to others.
+Works under minimal supervision with extensive latitude for the use of initiative and independent judgment.

 II.
 ESSENTIAL FUNCTIONS